 To get their work done, people in your organization need to collaborate with others both inside and outside the organization.
 This means that content no longer stays behind a firewall – it roams everywhere, across devices, apps, and services.
 And when it roams, you want it to do so in a secure, protected way that meets your organization’s business and compliance policies.

-With sensitivity labels in Office 365, you can classify and help protect your sensitive content, while making sure that your people’s productivity and ability to collaborate isn’t hindered.
+With sensitivity labels, you can classify and help protect your sensitive content, while making sure that your people’s productivity and ability to collaborate isn’t hindered.

 You can use sensitivity labels to: